 Instead, I want share my “safety” guidelines I follow to protect my skin from a bad reaction or photosensitivity from essential oils.

 But first, I need to be clear about one thing.
 I don’t advocate making your own face care products with essential oils (body care and hair care treatments can be safer).
 Essential oils are concentrates, they’re super strong.
 I don’t believe in risking hurting your face from a DIY recipe.
-When it comes to using skin care containing essential oils, I recommend purchasing your products from brands and professional formulators that have a good reputation and use quality ingredients.
+When it comes to using skin care containing essential oils, I recommend purchasing your products from brands and professional formulators that have a good reputation and expertise, and use quality ingredients.

-If you are currently using skincare product(s) containing essential oils, and you want to make sure you get the benefits, and not setting yourself up for a bad reaction, check out today’s video (at the top of the post).
+If you are currently using product(s) containing essential oils, and you want to make sure you get the benefits, and not setting yourself up for a bad reaction, check out today’s video (at the top of the post).

-In the video I go over:
+In today’s essential oils video I go over:

 - What skincare products and ingredients you should never use in your skincare routine if you are using skincare products containing essential oils?